 Processing of audio signals is one of the most important and widely used applications of digital signals processing.
-It is being used in many fields such as communication, broadcasting of audio signals for radios, television etc. It primarily includes analysis of audio signals that fall in the human hearing frequency by mathematical.
-The audio signals that fall in the human auditory range depends both on physical and psychological factors.
+It is being used in many fields such as communication, broadcasting audio signals for radios, television etc. It primarily includes analysis of audio signals that fall in the human hearing frequency by mathematical.
+The audio signals that fall in the human auditory range depend both on physical and psychological factors.
 A separate branch has been introduced to study the same and is called psychoacoustics.

 Apart from these, the other applications of audio processing are innumerable.
 Thus, it will always be among the most popular fields in which signal processing is applied as it finds its use in some of the most popular devices such as television, cell phones etc.